varsha123/hoc18/README.md

 <h2>Bonus Question</h2>

 <h2>4.</h2> Write a Program with two functions to encode and decode to and from Base64 respectively.
 Do not use in built functions for base64 directly.
-Read more about base64 here.
+Read more about base64 <a href="https://en.wikipedia.org/wiki/Base64">here</a>.

 __________________________________________________________________________________________